 Cerebral features of thermal heat stimuli

 Event-related potentials (ERPs) have been widely studied in pain research [7-13].
 Researchers make use of “the signal change evoked in response to a stimulus event to elucidate the timing, intensity and spatial location of the underlying brain activity” [10].
 A specific kind of ERPs, especially used in thermal pain investigation, is the contact-heat-evoked potential (CHEP).
 CHEPs are obtained through rapidly delivered, noxious heat stimulations known to activate both Aδ- and C-fiber nociceptors [14].
 The formation of a negative-positive complex having effects from approximately 200ms to 550 ms post stimulation has been commonly recorded around the central electrode (Cz) [7-13, 15].
 High and low-resolution source localization have revealed altered activity in orbitofrontal, cingulate, insular, motor, sensory and cerebellar regions following the N2P2 complex formation [7-13].
 Further findings have suggested that the N2 and P2 components might reflect different elements of the pain experience [9, 12].
 Particularly, the P2 component has been temporarily linked to increased activation of the frontal-central cortices [9, 12, 13].
-The P2 component is hypothesized to be linked with higher cognitive processes such as pain expectancy and motor preparation [9, 13] Despite all these findings on pain-evoked potentials, they are restricted to a time-locked period and can hardly be extended into a longer time window post stimulation [16].
+The P2 component is hypothesized to be linked with higher cognitive processes such as pain expectancy and motor preparation [9, 13].
+Despite all these findings on pain-evoked potentials, they are restricted to a time-locked period and can hardly be extended into a longer time window post stimulation [16].
 Researchers have hence suggested to investigate tonic noxious stimuli since they are thought to best mimic the mechanism involved in clinical pain [17-19].

 Longer lasting stimuli require time-frequency analyses, as “cortical responses are not phase-locked as are pain-evoked potentials” [18].
 One especially investigated feature of continuous EEG is spectral power.
 In order to analyze the spectral power, the recorded data has to be transformed from the time domain to the frequency domain using a fast Fourier transformation or a wavelet analysis [20].
 The data is then characterized by a curve of the power amplitude plotted against the frequency range of interest [17] Alpha frequencies (8-12 Hz) have yielded a growing interest in pain research for being the predominant wave band observed in primary sensory regions [21].
 It has also been suggested that alpha rhythm modulation could represent altered mechanisms of cortical synchronization in clinical populations with cognitive-motor deficits [18].
 Decreased alpha power around the midline has been commonly observed during noxious stimulations, particularly in the contralateral sensorimotor areas [19, 22-25].
 Ongoing suppression was further linked to decreased blood-oxygen-level dependent (BOLD) response and higher pain evoked potentials, both suggesting less cortical deactivation [10].
 These observations suggests that decreased alpha power during noxious stimulation is linked with increased activity in areas involved in sensorimotor processing [25].
 Whether alpha suppression is linked to subjective pain ratings, stimulus intensity or both, is a common topic under investigation.
 Increased subjective pain perception has been associated with decreased power of alpha rhythms at temporal and central electrodes [18, 19, 22, 24, 25].
 Attention and expectancy have further been found to modulate alpha responses, suggesting that alpha rhythms may be involved in top-down processes [19, 25, 26].
 Interestingly, increased stimulus intensity has additionally been linked to decreased alpha and beta power over sensorimotor areas [23, 26, 27].
 This consistent decrease in cortical inhibition linked to both pain and stimulus intensity is thought to reflect the dynamic adjustment of the pain response to both internal and external stressors [24, 25].